What is BAC (Budget at Completion) in Project Management?

 It can be used alongside the Planned Value (PV) metric to determine whether the project’s budget is on track based on a specific point in its lifecycle.
 For example, if the project’s BAC is $120,000 and it is 20% of the way done, you would calculate Planned Value by multiplying $120,000 x 20% = $24,000.

 BAC project management example

 Let’s say you’re planning to project manage a basic eight-week long kitchen remodel.
 You have a rough idea of the costs associated with this remodel because you’ve completed similar projects in the past.
 Here is a breakdown of the project’s costs.

 Because BAC is the sum of all budgets within the project, it is only logical that there is a method of arriving at these figures.
 Different techniques for determining Budget at Completion include expert judgment, parametric judgment, analogous estimation.

 As PMI explains, parametric estimation “uses a statistical relationship between historical data and other variables” to arrive at accurate estimates of budget, cost, and project length.

 Analogous estimation arrives at a project budget estimate based on experience with another, similar project.
-For example, your company recently completed an educational gaming app within 6 months at a budget of $180,000.
+For example, your company recently completed an educational gaming app within six months at a budget of $180,000.

-Now, you’ve been approached by another company that wants to make a similar app in a very similar timeframe.
-Analogous estimation would then assume that such a project could be completed for a very similar amount of time — though other variables may arise and this may not always be the case.
+Now, you’ve been approached by another company that wants to make a similar app in a similar timeframe.
+Analogous estimation would then assume that such a project could be completed in a similar amount of time — though other variables may arise and this may not always be the case.